-Students applying to Architecture or Visual Arts are required to submit portfolios for consideration for direct-entry.
+Students applying to Architecture are required to submit portfolios for consideration for direct-entry.

 Scholarships and Financial Aid

 Merit scholarships are awarded by automatic review in consideration of academic performance, rigor of curriculum, standardized test scores (if submitted) and other personal characteristics and accomplishments.
-Merit awards for the 2019-2020 academic year range from $7,500 to $22,500 renewable annually, which equates to 21-61% of tuition cost.
+Merit awards renew annually with travel grants available for out-of-region students, which equates to 21-61% of tuition cost.